This post has been updated on June 9, 2018.

 The community you choose to live in can make all the difference.
-North Toronto is chock full of amazing neighbourhoods, each with its own distinct personality.
+North Toronto is chock full of amazing neighbourhoods and properties, each with its own distinct personality.
 One of the many great things about this area is how active the community is, and how many recreational centres there are to accommodate that.
 If you’re looking for a specialized sports experience where you can get to know your local teammates, then North Toronto’s recreation clubs are exactly what you’re looking for.

 Here are just a few of the great clubs you can be a part of: